School: St Albans Girls' School (STAGS)

 Rule 2: Medical or social needs.
 A panel will determine whether there’s enough evidence to admit your child under this rule.
 You must provide supporting evidence from a doctor, psychologist or other professional involved with your child.
 You will need to show that only one particular school can meet your child’s needs.

-Rule 3: Sibling.
+Rule 3: Sibling in the priority area.
 Children with a sibling at the school at the time of application (unless the sibling is in their final year).
 A ‘sibling’ means a sister, half sister, adopted sister, or child of the parent/carer or partner.
 The children must live in the same house from Monday to Friday.